LoveBio/fimep/README.md

 ### Single workflow usage

-Users should type in each line into the command line as copying and pasting directly might cause error.
+It is best practice to type in each command into the terminal directly.

 #### Note